 This Medicaid program is administered by Idaho’s Department of Health and Welfare.

 Assets – single applicants are permitted $2,000 in countable assets, and married applicants are allowed $3,000.
 Countable assets exclude one’s home, home furnishings, personal items, and low value life insurance policies.
 A single vehicle is also exempt provided it is in use and not an investment.
-The home is exempt provided the owner (or one of the owners) lives in it and the value of the home equity is not greater than $893,000.
+The home is exempt provided the owner (or one of the owners) lives in it and the home equity interest is not greater than $906,000.

 It is possible for individuals who do not meet these requirements to still qualify for the PCS Program through a process known as Medicaid planning.
 Those who cannot afford their care, might consider this approach.
 Excess income and assets are converted in form into not-countable income and exempt assets using trusts.
 This is a financially complex procedure and it is strongly advised that persons hoping to qualify through this approach find assistance prior to application.

 The following services, up to 16 hours per week, are available via the Personal Care Services Program:

 PCS benefits are provided across Idaho.
 There are no geographic restrictions for this program except participants cannot live in nursing homes or intermediate care facilities.

 To learn more about the PCS program and to begin the application process, visit the Idaho Medicaid website or call your regional Department of Health & Welfare office.
 Although not intended for a consumer audience, additional program information can be found here.